-Introverts, as a rule, aren’t fond of surprises or last minute requests.
+Introverts, as a rule, aren’t fond of surprises or last-minute requests.
 These can’t always be averted in a busy work environment, of course.
-You can, however, make an effort to give the introverts on your team as much notice as possible about meetings or other occasions that demand group participation or socializing.
+However, you can make an effort to give the introverts on your team as much notice as possible about meetings or other occasions that demand group participation or socializing.

-Many businesses are experimenting with flex time, flexible vacations, and other options that allow employees to work at home or from other off-site locations.
-This type of arrangement is particularly appealing to introverts as it gives them extra space.
+Many businesses experiment with flex time, flexible vacations, and other options that allow employees to work at home or from other off-site locations.
+This type of arrangement is particularly appealing to introverted team members as it gives them extra space.
 Even letting someone work at home 10 or 20 hours per week gives them a chance to inhabit a quieter space so they can return to the office recharged.
 The benefits of flex time, of course, extend to everyone.

 While extroverts are likely to give their opinions immediately, introverts like to have time to process their thoughts.
 If you want feedback from an introvert, don’t pressure him or her into giving an instant response.
 Give them time to reflect and give you a more thought-out answer.

 Managers should strive to meet one-on-one with employees on a regular basis.
-This is another strategy that’s helpful for everyone but that favors introverts in particular.
+This is another strategy that’s helpful for everyone, but that favors introverted team members in particular.
 Your introverted employees relate better in one-on-one conversations than in group settings.
-Having brief face-to-face conversations at least once per week gives you a chance to check in with everyone and ensure that the introverts on your team have a chance to raise any issues or ask questions that they might not be comfortable raising at group meetings.
+Having brief face-to-face discussions at least once per week gives you a chance to check in with everyone and ensure that the introverts on your team have an opportunity to raise any issues or ask questions that they might not be comfortable raising at group meetings.

 Introverts often feel more comfortable writing their ideas down rather than speaking them out loud.
 Make sure you provide sufficient ways for them to do this.
-Encourage team members to submit their ideas in writing and give these as much consideration as anything spoken.
-Social media is another good way for introverts to communicate.
+Encourage team members to share their ideas in writing and give these as much consideration as anything spoken.
+Social media is another excellent way for introverts to communicate.